 The College monitors its cashflow closely so that any funds not required in the short term for day to day operations can be identified and placed on term deposits with the college bankers.
 The terms of these deposits typically range from three to twelve months.
-Although interest rates have been low, these deposits have generated bank interest of some £5k for the college as income during the accounting period to 31st August 2023.
+These deposits have generated bank interest of some £134k for the college as income during the accounting period to 31 August 2024.